vuejs/vetur/CONTRIBUTING.md

 However, I'll list the way you can run & debug the extension.
 This might be helpful if you are tweaking grammar or developing a VSCode language server.

+You are welcome to open issues for feature request or bug report.
+**Please use English for communication.**

 ## Prerequisite

 ```bash